Lonely, lonely pizza. What the hell, it's better than going out alone.

 I know the butterflies, and the tightness in your chest, and the feeling of not being able to breathe at the same time as feeling like you've just gotten air after living in a vacuum for eons.

 I remember it all.
 The fuzzy brain.
 The not-exactly-inhabiting-your-body.
-The endless time between meetings and phone calls and emails and now, I suppose - texts.
+The endless time between meetings and phone calls and texts.

 And I took my mexican food home and I ate it in silence and I told myself someday.